ome/omero_search_engine/README.rst

 Deployment
 ----------
-Deployment and configuration are handled via dedicated `Ansible role <https://github.com/ome/ansible-role-omero-searchengine>`_ which includes `a sample deployment playbook <https://github.com/ome/ansible-role-omero-searchengine?tab=readme-ov-file#example-playbook>`_.
-Review and adjust the variables in the sample playbook for particular host environment as needed.
+Deployment and configuration are handled via a dedicated `Ansible role <https://github.com/ome/ansible-role-omero-searchengine>`_ which includes `a sample deployment playbook <https://github.com/ome/ansible-role-omero-searchengine?tab=readme-ov-file#example-playbook>`_.
+Review and adjust as needed the variables in the sample playbook for particular host environment.

 Key Features
 ------------

 - Fast, scalable search capable of handling large datasets efficiently.
-- Supports operators such as ``equals``, ``not equals``, and ``contains``.
+- Support operators such as ``equals``, ``not equals``, and ``contains``.
-- Combines multiple conditions using ``AND`` and ``OR`` to answer advanced data queries.
+- Combine multiple conditions using ``AND`` and ``OR`` to answer advanced data queries.
-- Exports indexed data or search results to JSON, CSV, or Parquet format.
-For IDR, full study data in CSV or Parquet format can be obtained using a link, try the `CSV example <https://idr.openmicroscopy.org/searchengine//api/v1/resources/container_bff_data/?container_name=idr0092-ostrop-organoid%2FscreenA%20&container_type=screen&file_type=csv>`_ (Parquet format is not human readable)
+- Export indexed data or search results to JSON, CSV, or Parquet format.
+For IDR, full study data in CSV or Parquet format can be obtained using a link, try the `CSV example <https://idr.openmicroscopy.org/searchengine//api/v1/resources/container_bff_data/?container_name=idr0092-ostrop-organoid%2FscreenA%20&container_type=screen&file_type=csv>`_.
+The Parquet format is not human readable.
-- CSV and Parquet files are compatible with `BioFile Finder <https://bff.allencell.org/>`_ (BFF).
-BFF is a tool for filtering, sorting and grouping tabular data for advanced filtering and data exploration.
+- CSV and Parquet files are compatible with `BioFile Finder <https://bff.allencell.org/>`_ , a tool for filtering, sorting and grouping tabular data for advanced filtering and data exploration.
-- Searches Across Multiple source types, e.g. images, projects, screens, plates, and datasets.
+- Search across multiple source types, e.g. images, projects, screens, plates, and datasets.
-- Attribute-Agnostic Search, which finds records by value even if the attribute name is unknown.
+- Attribute-Agnostic search, which finds records by value even if the attribute name is unknown.
-- Multi data Resource Indexing, such as indexing of data from database servers, database backups, and CSV files.
+- Multi data source Indexing, such as indexing of data from database servers, database backups, and CSV files.
-- High-Performance Parallel Indexing uses parallel processing to efficiently index large volumes of data.
+- High-Performance parallel indexing to process efficiently large volumes of data.
-- Resource Filtering restricts search results to one or more selected data resources.
+- Resource filtering to restrict search results to one or more selected data resources.
-- Asynchronous Search (for large queries), which fetches all matching results from large queries in one operation.
+- Asynchronous search (for large queries) to fetch all matching results from large queries in one operation.
-- Dynamic Configuration Reload.
+- Dynamic configuration ceload.

 Multiple Data Sources Support
 -----------------------------

-IDR searcher can index and query data from multiple resources, even if their format is not unified.
-In some cases, preprocessing (converting to `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_ ) is necessary, see `Case Studies <CASE_STUDIES.rst>`_ for concrete examples.
+IDR searcher can index and query data from multiple sources, even if their format is not unified.
+Preprocessing (converting to `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_ ) might be necessary, see `Case Studies <CASE_STUDIES.rst>`_ for concrete examples.

 Documentation
 -------------

-* `User Guide <https://omero-search-engine.readthedocs.io/en/latest/user_guide/user_guide.html>`_ Includes construction of queries, usage of filters, and interpretation of API responses.
+* `User Guide <https://omero-search-engine.readthedocs.io/en/latest/user_guide/user_guide.html>`_ includes the construction of queries, the usage of filters, and the interpretation of API responses.
-*  `Configuration Guide <https://omero-search-engine.readthedocs.io/en/latest/configuration/configuration_installation.html>`_ Leads through configurations of data sources, Elasticsearch, deployment options, indexing, and environment settings.
+*  `Configuration Guide <https://omero-search-engine.readthedocs.io/en/latest/configuration/configuration_installation.html>`_ explains the configurations of data sources, Elasticsearch, the deployment options, the indexing, and the environment settings.
-* `Developer Guide <https://omero-search-engine.readthedocs.io/en/latest/developer/developer.html>`_ Gives technical details for extending, maintaining, or contributing to the service.
+* `Developer Guide <https://omero-search-engine.readthedocs.io/en/latest/developer/developer.html>`_ provides technical details for extending, maintaining, or contributing to the service.

 Note on public data
 -------------------